Consulate General of the Philippines Frankfurt

 • If applicant has no IDs that pre-date the late registered Birth certificate, applicant must produce current IDs and National Bureau of Investigation (NBI) Clearance.

-• Applicant must submit original copy of the authenticated annotated PSA Marriage Certificate (MC) or Report of Marriage (ROM) stating that the marriage has been dissolved
+• Applicant must submit original copy of the authenticated annotated PSA Marriage Certificate (MC) or PSA Report of Marriage (ROM) stating that the marriage has been dissolved.

 If applicant has lacking data in Birth Certificate or Report of Birth